Hannah Hidalgo's triple-double tops Mikayla Blakes in Notre Dame's March Madness win over Vandy

 After soaring between two defenders to catch an inbound pass, Hidalgo immediately flipped a bounce pass to Cassandre Prosper under the basket for a two-point lead with 22 seconds to go.

-The sixth-seeded Fighting Irish (25-10) will play either top-seeded and undefeated UConn or North Carolina in the Fort Worth Regional 1 final Sunday.
+The sixth-seeded Fighting Irish (25-10) will play No. 1 seed and defending national champion UConn (37-0) on Sunday for a spot in the Final Four.

 Blakes, the Division I scoring leader, rallied from a rough shooting start to finish with 26 points for Vanderbilt, but lost the ball out of bounds on the dribble after Prosper's go-ahead shot, then missed a 3-pointer as time expired.